I am a Computer Science Senior at the Indian Institute of

 training data, resulting in biased or unfair predictions,

-scratch or redesigning the data pipeline, recent advances in
+retraining from scratch or redesigning the data pipeline,

-machine unlearning offer a promising alternative for post-hoc
+recent advances in machine unlearning offer a promising

 Bias-Aware Machine Unlearning, a paradigm that